 Here are our top picks, presented in no particular order.

 The Baratza Virtuoso is a sleek, European-made electric burr coffee grinder.
 It utilizes 40-millimeter conical steel burrs to grind your coffee to perfection.
 Its bean hopper can hold eight ounces of coffee beans, while its ground coffee hopper can hold five ounces of fresh ground coffee.

 The Barataza Virtuoso is quite pricey, you can find it on Amazon, as well as specialty coffee retailers Coffee Bean Corral and Whole Latte Love.

 This burr coffee grinder gets excellent reviews from coffee websites.
-It earns a 4.7 out of 5-star rating on The Coffee Chronicler, earning praise for the design, speed, and consistency of grounds.
+Earning praise for the design, speed, and consistency of grounds.
 The site even goes on to dub the Baratza Virtuoso as a “modern classic.”

 The Bodum Bistro is an electric burr coffee grinder with steel conical burrs that do not require sharpening.
 It features a push button design with a pre-set timer and an adjustable grind feature.

 The bean hopper can hold up to 11 ounces of coffee beans while the ground catcher is made of borosilicate glass, which helps to reduce static.

 You can find it at online retailers including Amazon, Bed Bath and Beyond, Crate and Barrel, and Kohls.